DhireshArya/dog/README.md

 # intro about my dog
-My dog is an animal
+My dog is an animal.